R.K.M & Ken-Y: Early career

 R.K.M & Ken-Y hail both from Gurabo, Puerto Rico, Ken-Y was born on September 7, 1984, and has turned into one of the most recognized duos in reggaeton.
 The duo started their music career in high school.
-R.K.M (formerly known as "Rakim" but changed to avoid confusion with the established hip-hop artist Rakim) was inspired by the explosion of reggaeton music in the 1990s.
+R.K.M (formerly known as "Rakim" but changed to avoid confusion with the established hip-hop artist) was inspired by the explosion of reggaeton music in the 1990s.
 He encouraged Ken-Y to join him to form a duo; they performed at 15th birthday parties (quinceañeras) and public events.

 In 2002 both artists were discovered by veteran reggaeton producer and former artist Q Mack Daddy (who also discovered Magnate & Valentino and worked for Héctor el Father's Gold Star Music record label).
 Q Mac gave the duo their first big break in Puerto Rico on the fourth volume of his famous compilation series "The Warriors".
 After debuting with "Una Noche Mas" from Q Mac's album "The Warriors 4: Los 14 Guerreros", the song was a local hit in Puerto Rican radio and caught the attention of many record producers as most people noticed the duo's similarity to popular reggaeton artists Zion & Lennox.
 After working with DJ Negro on The Noise Live: Asi Comienza El Ruido and Mr. Notty (Money Machine) for the compilation "Ban-2 Korrupto", the success of these songs drove a bidding war between Puerto Rican labels to sign them.
 Ultimately, the duo chose to sign with Pina Records in early 2004 making their first appearance in the greatest hits various artists album "Pina All-Stars 2" which included 3 new songs from R.K.M y Ken-Y to introduce the duo to a wider audience.